 LANXESS increases prices for inorganic pigments

-The LANXESS Inorganic Pigments business unit is the world's largest manufacturer of synthetic iron oxides pigments and a leading producer of inorganic chrome oxides pigments.
+The LANXESS Inorganic Pigments business unit is the world's largest manufacturer of synthetic iron oxides and a leading producer of inorganic chrome oxides.
 These products have a track record going back many decades as colorants for building materials, paints and coatings, plastics, paper and other applications.
 These high-tinting-strength inorganic pigments are produced according to strict sustainability criteria.

 Detailed information on the product range can be found on the internet at www.bayferrox.com.

 All LANXESS news releases and their accompanying photos can be found at http://press.lanxess.com.

 Recent photos of the Board of Management and other LANXESS image material are available at http://photos.lanxess.com.

 You can find further information concerning LANXESS chemistry in our digital magazine “Inside LANXESS” at http://inside.lanxess.com.